kgar/foundry-vtt-tidy-5e-sheets/To Do.md

 - [ ] Effects
   - [x] Make a component
   - [x] Functionality
-  - [ ] Adjust class names to bypass existing context menus
-    - [ ] Do context menu yourself.
-See Notes.md for details on how it is targeting and how it is summoning context menu
-  - [ ] Settings
   - [x] Styles
   - [x] Implement context menu
     - [x] Ensure right-click handling is limited to the target actor / sheet and doesn't intercept everyone.
 You'll need also to use the Hook technique, but you should only call it once outside of any sheet, and then correlate / verify that the target sheet is using KGar Tidy 5e sheets: `actor.flags.core.sheetClass==="dnd5e.Tidy5eSheetKgar"`
     - [x] ?
 Answer these: where is default sheet setting stored?
 How can I tell if my sheet is the default?
 How can I tell if an actor is using my sheet, whether by default or by specific selection?
+  - [x] Adjust class names to bypass existing context menus
+    - [x] Do context menu yourself.
+See Notes.md for details on how it is targeting and how it is summoning context menu
   - [ ] Implement middle click to edit
   - [ ] Ensure the context menu code is shared so it can be used by NPCs and Items.
+  - [x] Settings
+    - [x] Right Click Disabled (reimplement after removing magic context selectors)